Hong Kong regulator ‘concerned’ by ICO funding boom

 “We are concerned about an increase in the use of ICOs to raise funds in Hong Kong and elsewhere.
 Those involved in an ICO need to be aware that some ICO structures may be subject to Hong Kong securities laws,” Julia Leung of Hong Kong’s Securities and Futures Commission (SFC) said in a statement.

-While Leung and her colleague may be concerned, the SFC — which regulates Hong Kong’s securities and futures markets — isn’t dropping the hammer as China’s central bank did with its decision to immediate suspend ICOs and invest around 60 companies that facilitate them.
+While Leung and her colleagues may be concerned, the SFC — which regulates Hong Kong’s securities and futures markets — isn’t dropping the hammer as China’s central bank did with its decision to immediately suspend ICOs and investigate around 60 companies that facilitate them.

-Instead, the Hong Kong-based body has warned those who take part in ICOs, which are also known as token sales, that they may be in breech of laws if what they sell is a security.
-Whether ICO tokens are a security is a million billion dollar question in itself.
+Instead, the Hong Kong-based body has warned those who take part in ICOs, which are also known as token sales, that they may be in breach of laws if what they sell is a security.
+Whether ICO tokens are a security is a

+million billion dollar question in itself.
 The SEC in the U.S. and Singapore’s MAS are among other regulators to have warned those involved in ICOs of securities laws which they may be violating.

 The SFC also clarified that the regulations don’t simply apply to Hong Kong-based companies holding ICOs, but any entity worldwide that sells tokens to individuals based in Hong Kong.

-Regulatory concern has already prompted many companies to exclude citizens based in the U.S. and Singapore from token sales, and concerns from today’s memo may lean to others that are contemplating an ICO to add Hong Kong to the exclusion list.
+Regulatory concern has already prompted many companies to exclude citizens based in the U.S. and Singapore from token sales, and concerns from today’s memo may lead to others that are contemplating an ICO to add Hong Kong to that exclusion list.

 That’s significant because not only is Hong Kong a major global financial hub, but it retains considerable business links with China, particularly around investment.
 You’d imagine, then, that today’s statement was triggered by yesterday’s China ban.